 External ontologies and controlled vocabularies are an integral part of SBOL.
-SBOL uses URIs to access existing biological information through these resources.
+SBOL uses IRIs (typically URLs to access existing biological information through these resources.
 New SBOL-specific terms are defined only when necessary.
 For example, Component types, such as DNA or protein, are described using Systems Biology Ontology (SBO) terms.
 Similarly, the roles of a DNA or RNA Component are described via Sequence Ontology (SO) terms.
 Although RECOMMENDED ontologies have been indicated in relevant sections where possible, other resources providing similar terms can also be used.
-A summary of these external sources can be found in Table 16.
+A summary of these external sources can be found in Table 17.

-The URIs for ontological terms SHOULD come from identifiers.org.
-However, it is acceptable to use terms from purl.org as an alternative, for example when RDF tooling requires URIs to be represented as compliant QNames.
+The IRIs for ontological terms SHOULD be URLs from identifiers.org.
+However, it is acceptable to use terms from purl.org as an alternative, for example when RDF tooling requires URLs to be represented as compliant QNames.
 SBOL software may convert between these forms as required.